patilmukesh18/KPMG-Data-Analysis-using-Excel/README.md

-Here’s a breakdown of the project:
-🔍 Dataset Overview:
-1. Customer Data: Detailed addresses and property information.
-2. Customer Demographic Data: Insights into job details and purchase behaviour.
-3. Transaction Data: Product details and transaction dates.
-4. New Customer Data: Potential new customer information and potential value.

-📈 Key Findings:
-✅ Customer Segmentation:
-↗ Primary segments: Manufacturing, Financial Services, Health.
-↗ Growth opportunities: Retail, Property, IT.
-↗ Affluent Customers are most concentrated in IT and Health, while Mass Customers dominate Retail and Telecommunications.

-✅ Transaction Analysis:
-↗ Strong market position in the Standard product line.
-↗ Growth potential in Touring and Road product lines.
-↗ Solex holds a strong market position; further analysis needed for Norco, OHM, and Trek.
-↗ Investigated the sales decline in September to address and prevent future occurrences.

-✅ New Customer Insights:
-↗ Highest customer counts in Manufacturing and Financial Services.
-↗ Opportunities for tailored products/services in different wealth segments and industries.

-✅ Customer Lifetime Value (CLV):
-↗ Consistent CLV across wealth segments with a potential increase by focusing on Affluent Customers.

-📝 Recommendations:
-1. Marketing Strategies: Tailor strategies to high-value customer segments, including exclusive offers and VIP treatments.
-2. Business Expansion: Focus on QLD and VIC for growth opportunities with strong distribution networks and tailored marketing.
-3. Product Offerings: Introduce product variations and complementary products, and continuously refine based on sales and feedback.
-4. Check out the full analysis and insights on how data-driven strategies can drive business success! 🚀📊
+# KPMG Data Analysis

+This project analyzes customer data, transaction trends, and new customer insights to inform marketing strategies, business expansion, and product offerings.
+The analysis provides actionable insights based on data from various customer demographics, transaction behaviors, and market segments.

+## 🔍 Dataset Overview

+The dataset consists of the following key components:

+1. **Customer Data**: Includes detailed customer addresses and property information.
+2. **Customer Demographic Data**: Provides insights into customer job details, demographics, and purchasing behavior.
+3. **Transaction Data**: Contains product details, transaction dates, and sales performance.
+4. **New Customer Data**: Focuses on potential new customers and their estimated value based on different criteria.

+## 📈 Key Findings

+### ✅ Customer Segmentation:
+- **Primary Segments**:
+  - Manufacturing
+  - Financial Services
+  - Health
+- **Growth Opportunities**:
+  - Retail
+  - Property
+  - IT
+- **Wealth Segments**:
+  - **Affluent Customers**: Most concentrated in **IT** and **Health**.
+  - **Mass Customers**: Dominating **Retail** and **Telecommunications** industries.

+### ✅ Transaction Analysis:
+- **Strong Market Position**:
+  - **Standard Product Line**: Dominates sales.
+- **Growth Potential**:
+  - **Touring** and **Road** product lines show promising growth opportunities.
+- **Market Position of Brands**:
+  - **Solex** holds a strong position, while **Norco**, **OHM**, and **Trek** need further analysis.
+- **Sales Decline in September**: Investigated the reason behind the decline and identified corrective actions to avoid future occurrences.

+### ✅ New Customer Insights:
+- **Highest Customer Counts**:
+  - Found in **Manufacturing** and **Financial Services** sectors.
+- **Opportunities for Tailored Products/Services**:
+  - Potential for offering custom products and services based on industry and wealth segment.

+### ✅ Customer Lifetime Value (CLV):
+- **CLV Trends**:
+  - Consistent across different wealth segments, but there is potential for increased CLV by focusing on **Affluent Customers**.

+## 📝 Recommendations

+### Marketing Strategies:
+- **Target High-Value Segments**:
+  - Tailor marketing strategies to focus on affluent customers with exclusive offers, VIP treatments, and loyalty programs.
+  - Custom campaigns for **Manufacturing**, **Financial Services**, and **Health** industries to further engage these segments.

+### Business Expansion:
+- **Focus on QLD and VIC**:
+  - These regions show strong growth potential due to solid distribution networks.
+Tailored marketing campaigns should be implemented to capitalize on this.

+### Product Offerings:
+- **Introduce Product Variations**:
+  - Diversify offerings to better meet customer needs based on purchasing behavior.
+  - Regularly update the product portfolio and refine based on sales trends and customer feedback.

+## 🚀 Data-Driven Strategies for Business Success

+This analysis highlights how data-driven strategies can significantly improve customer engagement, increase CLV, and drive business success.
+By focusing on the right market segments, offering tailored products, and expanding in the right regions, businesses can achieve sustainable growth.

+## Conclusion

+Leveraging data analytics can provide businesses with the insights they need to make informed decisions and optimize their marketing, sales, and expansion strategies.
+The key findings and recommendations presented here can help guide businesses toward better targeting, more effective strategies, and overall success.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Acknowledgements
+- Thanks to all the contributors and data sources that made this analysis possible.